The Racing Rules of Sailing

 The racing rules are quite simply stated but in many incidents several rules, sometimes conflicting, may apply at the same time, as readers of the 48 North rules quizzes will know.
 However, it is possible to race successfully only knowing two key things: “If in doubt, give way” and “Don’t hit another boat”.

 The full racing rules of sailing can be found here: Racing Rules of Sailing 2017 – 2020

-And for those complicated interpretations of the rules, there is a Case Book with a whole bunch of examples: ISAF Case Book.
-Note that this will be updated later in 2017 to correspond to the updated rules.
+And for those complicated interpretations of the rules, there is a Case Book with a whole bunch of examples.
+A PDF of it is here: World Sailing Case Book 2017 – 2020

 If you don’t want to read the whole rule book, here are the the top 10 commandments of racing.